 Some common treatments for hip pain in chiropractic include:

-By realigning your spine, adjustments can reduce or eliminate strain that may be placed on your hips.
-Regular adjustments can help ensure that your body maintains alignment and minimizes the amount of unnecessary strain might be impacting your hip area.
+By realigning your spine, adjustments can reduce or eliminate the strain that may be placed on your hips.
+Regular adjustments can help ensure that your body maintains alignment and minimizes the amount of unnecessary strain that might be impacting your hip area.